 - Authorization Not Required.
 Patient authorization is not required for:

-- The use of PHI by individuals within the UW HCC or UW ACE for most treatment, payment, and health care operations (note, however, that the more stringent state and/or federal law requirements concerning the use and disclosure of alcohol and other substance abuse records and HIV test results continue to be in effect).
+- The use of protected health information by individuals within the UW HCC or UW ACE for most treatment, payment, and health care operations (note, however, that the more stringent state and/or federal law requirements concerning the use and disclosure of alcohol and other substance abuse records and HIV test results continue to be in effect).

-- The disclosure of PHI by individuals within the UW HCC or UW ACE for most treatment, payment and many health care operations with another HIPAA covered entity that shares a relationship with the patient (note, however, that the more stringent state and/or federal law requirements concerning the use and disclosure of alcohol and other substance abuse records and HIV test results continue to be in effect).
+- The disclosure of protected health information by individuals within the UW HCC or UW ACE for most treatment, payment, and many health care operations with another HIPAA-covered entity that shares a relationship with the patient (note, however, that the more stringent state and/or federal law requirements concerning the use and disclosure of alcohol and other substance abuse records and HIV test results continue to be in effect).

 - Required public health reporting.

 - Mandatory reporting under state law (e.g., suspected child abuse, elder abuse, required reports to state licensing agencies).

 For additional, less frequently occurring circumstances under which patient authorization is not needed for the use or disclosure of protected health information, see UW-104 “Uses and Disclosures of PHI Not Requiring Patient Authorization.”

 - Authorization Required.
 Patient written authorization is required to use or disclose protected health information in circumstances including, but not limited to: